jimmychu0807/substrate-front-end-template/README.md

-# Substrate User Interface Template
+# Substrate Front End Template

 This project was bootstrapped with Create React App.